LEGISLATIVE PROCESS: The Act amending the Class Action Act was adopted by both Sejm and Senate!

 26 July 2024

-The legislative procedure concerning the draft act implementing the so-called Representative Actions Directive (i.e., Directive (EU) 2020/1828 of the European Parliament and of the Council of 25 November 2020 on representative actions for the protection of the collective interests of consumers and repealing Directive 2009/22/EC) progressed through Parliament – one might say – at lightning speed, following lengthy work on the draft itself before it was submitted to the Polish Sejm.
+The legislative procedure concerning the draft act implementing the so-called Representative Actions Directive (i.e., Directive (EU) 2020/1828 of the European Parliament and of the Council of 25 November 2020 on representative actions for the protection of the collective interests of consumers and repealing Directive 2009/22/EC) progressed through the Polish Parliament – one might say – at lightning speed, following lengthy work on the draft itself before it was submitted to the Polish Sejm.

 Neither the Sejm nor the Senate introduced any substantive amendments during the parliamentary proceedings to the government’s draft act, which was prepared by the President of the Office of Competition and Consumer Protection (UOKiK) in cooperation with the Ministry of Justice.